 Reads a story.
 Answers specific questions based on the story.
 Expresses an opinion.
 Identifies the learning process.
+Matches words with their meanings.
 Writes words in dictionaries.

-34 More about Mandela
+34) More about Mandela

 Writes sentences in the past tense about the story using link words.
 Writes a heading.